Skip to content

 • This is a Python project.

-• Depenedencies are managed with poetry.
-Install the project with poetry install.
+• Depenedencies are managed with uv.
+Install the project with uv sync.

-• Tests can be run with python -m pytest.
+• Tests can be run with uv run pytest.

-• Docs can be built with mkdocs build (or, rebuilt continuously with a development server with mkdocs serve).
+• Docs can be built with uv run mkdocs build (or, rebuilt continuously with a development server with mkdocs serve).

 Releasing